It’s a well known fact that most people do not buy from you on their first visit. But what exactly does “most people” mean?

 Personally I hate when that happens, and the arrogant language like “NO I have enough traffic” and “NO THANKS i’ll stick to my gut on how to grow on my subscriber base” is not helping anyone either.

-Here’s a pure “no thanks” test.
+Still, of course, there are exceptions.
+Here are the results of a pure “no thanks” test.
 The only difference in the creative was the copy.

 |Email Capture – No Thanks Copy||Unique Impressions||Email Captures||Capture Rate|